Components of Motherboard and Their Functions

 Chipset - a compnent of motherboard

-Processor Sockets or Slots
+CPU Processor Sockets

 The central processing unit (CPU), or simply a processor, is the brain of the computer.
 This electrical component performs all the mathematical calculations and 90 percent of all the functions of a computer.

 There are various types of processors available for computers in the market.
-In today’s computers, the processor is the easiest component that we can identify on the motherboard.
+In today’s modern computers, the processor is the easiest component that we can identify on the motherboard.
 It is installed in either a socket or slot, depending on the type of chip.

 CPU socket on the motherboard